baconjs/bacon.js/README.md

 and produces a "Next" event based on the return value.
 Function Construction rules apply.

+`streamOrProperty.mapEnd(f)` Adds an extra Next event just before End.
+The value is created by calling the given function when the source stream ends.
+Instead of a function, a static value can be used.
+You can even omit the argument if

 `streamOrProperty.filter(f)` filters values using given predicate function.
 Instead of a function, you can use a constant value (true/false) or a property extractor string (like ".isValuable") instead.
 Just like with